cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 1. ...

 ### Kata: Find Communities Related To Your Objectives
+_**Duration:** 15 minutes_

 A tribe [according to Seth Godin](https://www.ted.com/talks/seth_godin_on_the_tribes_we_lead) is a group of people connected to one another, connected to a leader, and connected to an idea.
 Instead of tribe the term "community" or "community of practice" is also often used.
 A group needs only two things to be a tribe: a shared interest and a way to communicate.
 Tribes need leadership.
 Sometimes one person leads, sometimes more.
 Which are the communities related to your objectives?

-**Exercise (15 minutes):**

 Look for communities that are related to your objectives and find at least 10 (use e.g. [LinkedIn Groups](https://www.linkedin.com/groups), [Facebook Groups](https://www.facebook.com/groups), [Xing Groups](https://www.xing.com/communities) , [meetup.com](https://www.meetup.com), [reddit.com](https://www.reddit.com/reddits)):